German Language course at Indian Institute of Foreign languages….!!!!!

 German C1

-, you need to have a very good command of all aspects of the language.
+To reach the C1 level in learning the German language course, you need to have a very good command of all aspects of the language.
 This includes grammar, vocabulary, pronunciation and listening comprehension.

 In order to be able to communicate fluently and spontaneously at this level, you need to be able to use the language flexibly and effectively for social, academic and professional purposes.
 You should also be able to understand long and complex texts on both concrete and abstract topics, including technical texts.